MrSkwiggs/Netswift/README.md

 All we need to do is to actually perform our request.
 To do so, we can use an instance of the default `Netswift` class.
 All we need to do is call this:
 ```
 Netswift().perform(MyAPI.helloWorld) { result in
-  guard let response = result.value else {
-    if let error = result.error {
+  switch result {
+  case .failure(let error):
+    // Our request failed: we can use the error to debug it
     print(error)

+  case .success(let value):
+    // Our request succeeded: we now have an object of type MyAPI.Response available to use
+    print(value.title)
   }
-    return
-  }

-  // Our request succeeded: we now have an object of type MyAPI.Response available to use
-  print(response.title)
 }
 ```